Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

+\begin{remark} Note that Theorem~\ref{thm-compasses} follows immediately by Theorem~\ref{thm:smoothness-of-GIT-quotient} when we note that $U_i\cong \bC^4$ is a $T$-invariant neighbourhood of the $i$-th $T$-invariant point (we order points as in rows of the table from the assertion).
+Nevertheless, since we used the statement of Theorem~\ref{thm-compasses} to guess the open cover $U_i$, we decided to give an independent proof to preserve the logical consequence of our considerations.

-\begin{remark} To find isomorphisms $U_{i}\cong \bC^4$ we used the argument from the section~\ref{section:compasses} with its a priori assumption on smoothness of the quotient $\Spec \cR/\!/\bT$ as a heuristic.
-To guess the coordinates on each invariant open subset $U_i$ we picked an element $f\in\cR$ of a degree corresponding to $i$th fixed point and four elements of $(\cR_f)^{\bT}$ of degrees equal to the predicted weights of the action on a tangent space.
-In fact theorem~\ref{thm-compasses} follows immediately by theorem~\ref{thm:smoothness-of-GIT-quotient} when we note that $U_i\cong \bC^4$ is a $T$-invariant neighbourhood of $i$th $T$-invariant point (we order points as in rows of the table from the assertion).
-Nevertheless, since to guess an open cover $U_i$ we used the statement of theorem~\ref{thm-compasses}, we decided to give its conditional proof before theorem~\ref{thm:smoothness-of-GIT-quotient} to preserve the logical consequence of our considerations. \end{remark}
+More precisely, to find isomorphisms $U_{i}\cong \bC^4$ in Theorem~\ref{thm:smoothness-of-GIT-quotient} we used the compass calculation from this section with a priori assumption on smoothness of the quotient $\Spec \cR/\!/_L\bT$ as a heuristic.
+To guess the coordinates on each invariant open subset $U_i$ we picked an element $f\in\cR$ of a degree corresponding to the $i$-th fixed point and four elements of $(\cR_f)^{\bT}$ of degrees equal to the predicted weights of the action on the cotangent space. \end{remark}